sass/sass-site/source/blog/037-rfc-embedded-protocol-2.md

 Making the compilation ID part of the protocol itself solves this issue.
 Each endpoint can read the ID, look up the worker thread that's handling the compilation, and pass the message on to that thread without parsing the rest of the message.
-This makes parallelism both easier and more efficient, which will help ensure that large compilations happen as fast as possible.
+This makes concurrency both easier and more efficient, which will help ensure that large compilations happen as fast as possible.